kidpollo/fullstack-kitchen-sink-2024/README.md

 The backend has a simplified authentication mechanism.
 It just requires the Authorization header to be set with a username.
-This is not a production-ready authentication mechanism but good as a baseline for propper authentication.
+This is not a production-ready authentication mechanism but a good baseline for proper authentication.
 I recommend using lambda authorizers.
 Another serverless feature that abstracts and simplifies concerns that add bloat to frameworks.